The following answers some of the questions inmates and their families and friends may have regarding the Department’s procedures:

 Additionally, inmates who have $2 or less in their escrow account for seven consecutive days, qualify as an indigent inmate and can request an indigent package by submitting an Inmate Request Form number 118 to the Housing Unit Officer.
 Upon approval, inmates may receive the following items every seven days: one toothbrush; one toothpaste; writing paper; two stamped-envelopes; one pencil; and one deodorant.

-A. Inmates must check to see that they have received all ordered items in the presence of the issuing Officer at the time of delivery.
+A. Inmates must check to see that they have received all ordered items in the presence of the issuing staff member at the time of delivery.
 Any discrepancies must be reported immediately.
 Inmates will sign a form acknowledging receipt of their order.
 The Department of Corrections is not responsible for lost or stolen items after the inmate acknowledges receipt.
 Any commissary discrepancies must be submitted by the inmate on an Inmate Request Form to the Commissary Manager for review and investigation.

 A. The Department of Corrections provides comprehensive medical, dental and psychiatric services for all inmates.
 These services and resources include: